sourceplusplus/interface-jetbrains/docs/markdown/02-general/03-changelog.md

 - Fixed issue with environment dialog not recognizing activate environment when updated
 - Disable activate button on first saved environment (#110)
 - Disabled buildSearchableOptions (causes HeadlessException on Travis CI)
+- Fixed missing logging issue when using "Setup via Docker"

 ## Improvement
 - Registered `SourcePluginConsoleService` to dispose on project disposal